Brierfield, Lancashire: Facilities

 The town is served by Brierfield railway station.

+Places of worship in the town include Jamia Mosque Sultania, built in 2013 with a capacity of 2,000 and the largest mosque in Lancashire, the 1861 grade II listed Brierfield Methodist Church and St Luke the Evangelist Church, the Anglican parish church.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter and the local relay TV transmitter located in the Forest of Pendle.

+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Central Radio North West, Greatest Hits Radio Lancashire, and Capital Manchester and Lancashire (formerly 2BR).
 Pendle Community Radio commenced broadcasting on 103.1FM in September 2005.
 Licensed by Ofcom as a distinct community radio service, it aims to target the borough's Muslim population, a large number of which reside in Brierfield.

-Places of worship in the town include Jamia Mosque Sultania, built in 2013 with a capacity of 2,000 and the largest mosque in Lancashire, the 1861 grade II listed Brierfield Methodist Church and St Luke the Evangelist Church, the Anglican parish church.
+The town is served by the local newspapers, Burnley Express and Lancashire Telegraph.